Mihail-coder/collective-chatGPT-telegram-bot/README.md

 4. Before the bot starts:
    -Be shure privacy mode of your bot is disabled.
    -Add your bot to the group.
-   -Contact him in the group via @yourbotname <any text>.
+   -Contact him in the group via @yourbotname any text.
 5. Run the script run_bot.sh:
    sh run_bot.sh